 Supporting your child's needs

-Understanding and addressing your child's unique needs is crucial for their development and well-being.
-Sometimes, children and young people behave in challenging ways when they have an additional need, neurodiverse condition, learning disability or developmental difficulty that has not been recognised.
+It is important to understand and support your child's individual needs so they can grow and feel good.
+Sometimes, children and young people act out or behave in difficult ways because they have an extra needs, a neurodiverse condition, a learning disability, or a developmental issue that hasn't been noticed yet.

 Supporting your child or young person’s needs